 Spraggs Law has assisted thousands of accident victims in obtaining these types of benefits from ICBC.

 A pedestrian is typically impacted twice in an accident— first by the car and then once they contact the ground.
 Fatal injuries can result during this type of accident depending on the speed of the vehicle and the force of impact.
 Often, it is the impact of the head against the hood or windshield of the vehicle that can cause a traumatic brain injury, broken bones, or death.

 There are many different situations where a pedestrian may be struck by a vehicle.
 When a driver is responsible, the most common causes of these accidents are:

 Sometimes pedestrians may be partially at fault for the accident by:

 Where a pedestrian is found to have contributed to the accident, a personal injury settlement may still be awarded.
 The compensation awarded will be reduced proportionately for any fault of the pedestrian.
 Where a pedestrian is partially at fault, an experienced personal injury lawyer can work to ensure the pedestrian’s compensation is not reduced unfairly.

 You may also obtain compensation from a personal injury lawsuit for your injuries caused by the driver’s negligence, even if you had some liability for the accident.
-This compensation can include payment for out-of-pocket expenses, compensation for lost wages and future earnings, compensation for lost opportunities and the cost of future care, and payment for pain and suffering.
+This compensation can include payment for out-of-pocket expenses, compensation for lost wages and future earnings, compensation for lost opportunities, the cost of future care, and payment for pain and suffering.
 Contact us now for a free, no-obligation consultation.